watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 }'
 ```
 The above command will update the index mappings to specify `passages` to be `nested` type and `passages.sparse.tokens` to be `rank_features` type,
 because the default dynamic index mappings of the web crawler couldn't recognize these types correctly during document ingestion.

+NOTE: `rank_features` only works for ELSER v1 model, ELSER v2 requires a different type for the tokens and ELSER v2 has only been available since Elastic 8.11.
+Learn more about ELSER v2 from [here](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html)

 ### Build a custom ingest pipeline with two processors
 Now you can build a custom ingest pipeline for your web crawler index on Kibana, following these steps: